""

 Required Courses

-Students must take at least 2 additional classes from different categories from the following list of classes (alternative classes may be substituted with approval from the Biophysics Program Steering Committee):
+Students must take at least 6 credits of advanced electives from at least two different categories using the following list of classes (alternative classes may be substituted with approval from the Biophysics Program Curriculum Committee):

 Structure